keyvank/tsp/README.md

 There is an online version here: [https://keyvan.me/tsp](https://keyvan.me/tsp)

-If you prefer a PDF version, you can compile it yourself (Make sure you have the `pandoc` package installed on your system):
+If you prefer a PDF version, consider supporting me by buying it from [LeanPub](https://leanpub.com/tsp)!
+(WARN: The book is incomplete!)

+Otherwise, you can compile it yourself (Make sure you have the `pandoc` package installed on your system):

 ```
 git clone https://github.com/keyvank/tsp